 - Want colours lighter?
 Use more water

-- Add 1 teaspoon of the powder to 500 ml of warm water.
+- Add the sachet contents to 500 ml of warm water.
 Let the juice cool.

 - Your juice is now ready to experiment with!